References from talks to schools

 Rachel Townly, Southam College

 “The talk with David Edwards was fantastic!
 It was pitched to the age range perfectly, and was informative and interesting.
-The children were very positive about it and they especially loved the video footage of the killer whale playing with a ball of ice!”
+The children were very positive About met and they especially loved the video footage of the killer whale playing with a ball of ice!”

 Lana Powell, Head of Key Stage Two, St Benedict's Junior School